EkBass/Sampo-MCP/README.md

 # Take Sampo-MCP in use:

-1. Set proper path to your Sampo-MCP root at package.json ->  "installRoot": "D:\\Sampo-MCP",
+1. Set proper path to your Sampo-MCP root at package.json ->  *"installRoot": "D:\\Sampo-MCP",*
-2. Rename "env" as ".env"
+2. Rename *"env"* as *".env"*
-3. Adjust "devMode" true/false depending if you want AI to access Sampo source.
+3. Adjust *"devMode"* true/false depending if you want AI to access Sampo source.
+4. *npm install*
-4. Read "\Sampo-docs\Tool-docs" and "\Sampo-docs\Dev-docs"
+5. Read *"\Sampo-docs\Tool-docs"* and *"\Sampo-docs\Dev-docs"*

 # Sampo-MCP about

-**A comprehensive workspace-centric MCP server for AI assistants**

 ## Introduction

 Sampo-MCP emerged from hands-on exploration of the Model Context Protocol (MCP) and experimentation with various Claude-compatible tools.
 After playing around with existing solutions, I decided to build something tailored to my own workflow and philosophy: workspace on your computer that AI can interact with naturally and powerfully.

+Although I have been programming since the ancient BASIC home computers and completed a professional degree in software development in 2013, coding has remained just a hobby and curiosity.

+I am a behind of development in many things, but I don't let it get in the way.

 ## Current State